reservecrate/fullstackopen-2022/part1/anecdotes/README.md

-ANECDOTES project from part1 of FullStackOpen 2022
+ANECDOTES project from FullStackOpen 2022, part1